Zwardoń

 Zwardoń is a village in the administrative district of Gmina Rajcza, within Żywiec County, Silesian Voivodeship, in the Żywiec Beskids mountain range in southern Poland, on the border with Slovakia.
-It lies approximately 10 km west of Rajcza, 25 km south-west of Żywiec, and 82 km south of the regional capital Katowice.
 The village is mostly known for mountain tourism and as a border crossing point.
 In 1884, a railway line to Čadca was opened.
 Although Zwardoń belongs nowadays to the Silesian Voivodeship, historically it lays in Lesser Poland.

 Location and transport

 Zwardoń, located at the elevation of 690 meters above sea level, is placed between three mountain passes - Przysłop, Zwardońska and Graniczne.
 Until 1975, the village was administratively tied with Kraków and Lesser Poland.
 In 1975 - 1999, it belonged to Bielsko-Biala Voivodeship, and after the territorial reform of Poland in 1999, it became part of the Silesian Voivodeship, even though historically it does not belong to Silesia.
 Zwardoń has a rail station along the historic Galician Transversal Railway, which connects Żywiec and other Polish cities with Slovak town of Žilina, and further on, Vienna.
 Since the construction of the line, Zwardoń has been a border station, and the crossing was closed down in 2007, due to Schengen Agreement.
 The village is also located on the Expressway S69, which goes from Bielsko-Biała to Slovakia.